MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/omni-channel-engagement-hub-unified-service-desk.md

 4. The next screen displays information about the package that will be installed on your Customer Engagement instance.
 Review the information, and choose **Next**.

-5. The **Ready to Install** screen displays the package name for deployment and name of the Customer Engagement organization where it will be deployed to.
+5. The **Ready to Install** screen displays the package name for deployment and name of the Customer Engagement organization.
 Review the information, and choose **Next**.

 6. The next screen displays the validation status of the package.
 After the validation completes successfully, choose **Next**.